faiface/par-lang/docs/src/error_handling.md

 ## How `try`/`catch`/`throw` Work in Process Syntax

-Par's error handling sugar is built around three keywords that desugar to explicit `Result` handling.
+Par's error handling sugar is built around small, local keywords that desugar to explicit `Result` handling.
 Let's understand how they work.

 ### The `catch` Statement